|GETTING TOUGH WITH MICROSOFT

 in this forum:

 Should the Justice Department consider "vaporware" an unfair practice?
 Why hasn't a similar suit come about earlier?
 What occupies the 10 percent of the market Microsoft doesn't control?
 What innovations is Microsoft responsible for?
 Is there less public resentment towards Microsoft than other monopolies?
-Douglas Todd of Tucson, AZ asks: Who are Microsoft's competitors?
-Who has the 10 percent of the PC market that Microsoft doesn't have?
+The Online NewsHour asks: We've received many letters from viewers who support Microsoft's innovations and disapprove of government innovation in Microsoft's business practices.
+Is there less public resentment and anger towards Microsoft and Bill Gates than other monopolies in U.S. history such as Standard Oil, IBM and AT&T?

 Paul Gillin responds: